sxzhang25/sxzhang25.github.io/_posts/2020-06-14-coded-bias-technologys-relationship-with-human-rights.md

 <h3>moving forward</h3>

 There are a <i>lot</i> of resources mentioned in the documentary, so I thought I would attempt to compile as many of them as I could.
-I also pulled a few additional ones collected by my friend Dora, who has read way more about this than I have.
+I also pulled some additional ones collected by my friend Dora, who has read way more about this than I have.
 I've mentioned some of these links in previous posts, but it doesn't hurt to revisit them.

 <b>organizations</b>
 <ul>